 This posting, the latest in a series focused on a disciplined agile approach to program management, overviews the activities associated with program management.
-The Disciplined Agile (DA) framework promotes an adaptive, context-sensitive strategy.
+The Disciplined Agile (DA) toolkit promotes an adaptive, context-sensitive strategy.
 The framework does this via its goal-driven approach that indicates the process factors you need to consider, a range of techniques or strategies for you to address each process factor, and the advantages and disadvantages of each technique.
 In this blog we present the goal diagram for the Program Management process blade and overview its process factors.

 The following process goal diagram overviews the potential activities associated with disciplined agile program management.

 The process factors that you need to consider for program management are:

 - Allocate work.
 Work items must be allocated to delivery teams, or to open source efforts in the case of programs which include internal open source components, throughout the lifecycle.
 The type of work and the focus of the sub-team are the primary determinants of how work is allocated.
 However, team capacity and load balancing concerns, for example a team has run out of work or a team currently has too much work, will also be considered when allocating new work.
 Work allocation is the responsibility of your product owners although team capacity planning and monitoring is typically performed by the program manager and team leads.
 Regardless, these activities should be performed collaboratively by the available people at the time.